 - 8th Commandment- "Thou Shalt Not Add Cumin"

 - 9th Commandment- "Thou Shalt Not Add Cumin""

 OK you get the point!
 In my family, NO ONE is to add cumin to the hummus.
 I'm not sure if that is throughout all of Lebanon, but in our sector, that's how it is.

 I highly recommend using this delicious olive oil from Lebanon!
-Oleavanti produces olive oil from several different groves in the country of Lebanon, and let me tell you from experience, this olive oil is LEGIT!
+Using a high quality olive oil will set your dish apart, and let me tell you from experience, this olive oil is LEGIT!

 Tahini is sesame paste.
 Essentially, sesame seeds are hulled and ground into a paste, and that's how you get tahini!